 - EXPERIENCE!
 A Licensed Real Estate Salesperson since 2006!

-- An Integrated, Global, Multi-Channel Marketing Campaign customized to sell your home quickly and for top dollar.
-Your home will be prominently marketed via the Internet, my personal website, Coldwell Banker Website (#2 most searched real estate site by volume, Realtor.com, local news print ads and our top-tier social media platforms, as well as Zillow.com, Trulia.com Redfin.com and Homes.com.
+- An Integrated, Multi-Channel Marketing Campaign customized to sell your home quickly and for top dollar.
+Your home will be prominently marketed via the Internet, my personal website, Keller Williams website (#2 most searched real estate site by volume), Realtor.com, local news print ads and our top-tier social media platforms, as well as Zillow.com, Trulia.com Redfin.com and Homes.com.

-- A Team Of Real Estate Industry Experts, including mortgage specialists, financing specialists, lawyers, home inspectors and other real estate related professionals.
-For Every Situation, I Know a Guy.
+- A team Of real estate industry experts, including mortgage specialists, financing specialists, lawyers, home inspectors and other real estate related professionals.
+For every situation, I know a person who can help.